mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 | `_addOn_ReadAll` | Role can be granted additionally.
 Users with both roles can read all chat data. |
 | `UsageMonitoring` | Can view and export all token usage data.
 This is related to a module role with the same name in the GenAI Commons module. |

-### Create the chat UI {#ui-components}
+### Creating the Chat UI {#ui-components}

-A set of reusable pages, layouts and snippets is included in this module to allow you to add the conversational UI to your app.
+A set of reusable pages, layouts, and snippets is included in this module to allow you to add the conversational UI to your app.

 #### Pages and Layouts {#pages-and-layouts}